 To make lunch feel special, I pour some KeVita Master Brew Kombucha in a wine glass to sip with my meal.
 It is fermented with a kombucha tea culture and contains billions of live probiotics, organic acids, and natural caffeine.
 Good health starts with a healthy gut (read more about your microbiome here).

 I have beans and or lentils every day.
 They are a top source of vegetarian protein and are great additions to soups, salads, and stews.
 Eating a combination of beans, greens, grains, and fresh organic vegetables for a late lunch keeps me satisfied until breakfast the next day.

-I enjoy two cups of coffee every morning while I read your emails or work on the blog post for the day.
+I enjoy two cups of coffee every morning while reading your emails or working on the blog post for the day.
 I drink gallons of filtered water every week and use it for my coffee, herbal tea, and anything else that calls for water.
 That’s my Big Berkey Water Filter System next to the coffee maker.
 I bought it last year here.

 I always have fresh seasonal fruit on hand.
 Bananas and apples are currently on display and ready to be enjoyed.

 Every kitchen sink should provide a view of a bird feeder.
 I hope you enjoyed this little tour of my kitchen.
 Your questions and comments help me plan future posts to share with you.